Skip to content

 • ParaView

 You can find the available applications in the Apps dropdown in the taskbar, under the Other category.
-If you want to be able to access the apps easier, shortcuts to the applications can be created by dragging the icons to the desktop.
+If you want to be able to access the apps more easily, shortcuts to the applications can be created by dragging the icons to the desktop.

 Apps available in the LUMI-D partition